 - Elegant fountains and statues that add a unique artistic touch.

-At the end of the neighborhood, you’ll find the Lez River, where the atmosphere becomes calm and relaxing.
-It’s the perfect place for a sunset walk or to take some stunning photos with a different perspective of Montpellier.
+If you make it to the end of the neighborhood, you’ll be rewarded with views of the Lez River, where the atmosphere becomes noticeably calmer and more relaxed.
+It’s an ideal spot for an evening walk or for taking photos with a different perspective on Montpellier.

 Le Quartier Méditerranée: The Creative and Modern Side of Montpellier

-Another great way to end your day in Montpellier is by exploring Le Quartier Méditerranée, a neighborhood in full transformation that combines contemporary architecture with a vibrant street art scene.
-Here, the streets turn into an open-air gallery, with walls covered in colorful murals and works by local and international artists.
+Another great way to end the day in Montpellier is by exploring the Quartier Méditerranée, a neighborhood in constant transformation that blends contemporary architecture with a vibrant street art scene.
+Here, the streets turn into a true open-air gallery, where walls come alive with colorful murals and works by local and international artists.

 What not to miss in Le Quartier Méditerranée: